Top of the page

 Canker sores are painful white sores in the mouth.
 They often begin with a tingling feeling.
 This is followed by a red spot or bump that turns white.
 Canker sores appear most often on the tongue, inside the cheeks, and inside the lips.
 They can be very painful.
 These sores can make it hard for your child to talk, eat, and drink.

 A canker sore may form after an injury or stretching of tissues in the mouth.
 This can happen, for example, during a dental procedure or teeth cleaning.
-Your child may get a canker sore if he or she bites the tongue or the inside of the cheek.
+Your child may get a canker sore if they bite the tongue or the inside of the cheek.
 Other causes are infection, certain foods, and stress.
 Canker sores don't spread from person to person.

-The pain from your child's canker sore should get better in 7 to 10 days.
-It should heal completely in 1 to 3 weeks.
+The pain from your child's canker sore should get better in about a week.
+It should heal in a few weeks.
 In most cases, a canker sore will go away by itself.
 Home treatment can ease pain and discomfort.
-If your child has a large or deep canker sore that does not seem to be getting better after 2 weeks, your doctor may prescribe medicine.
+If your child has a large or deep canker sore that does not seem to be getting better after a few weeks, your doctor may prescribe medicine.
 Canker sores often come back again.

 Ask your doctor before using mouth-numbing medicine for children of any age.
 Some of these can be dangerous.